| The following is the complete

 then at this point in time the issue is too complex to resolve.
 Its

+that simple.
+Infinite causes and a finite effect.
 Still, much can be learned if we set aside our

 prejudices and take a careful look into what is the same between the